RVirmoors/ccia/from-processing-to-unity.md

     Debug.Log(halfHeight + " " + halfWidth);
 ```

 You can now run the game and check the console to find out your viewport dimensions.
-Notice that if you resize the viewport frame and restart the game, the reported size will also change.
-What values do you expect to receive if you pass `ViewportToWorldPoint(new Vector(0, 0, ...` instead of (1, 1)?
+Notice that if you resize the viewport frame and restart the game, the reported size will also change. *What values do you expect to see if you pass `ViewportToWorldPoint(new Vector(0, 0, ...` instead of (1, 1)?*

-{% newthought 'Going back to the p5.js app,' %} `setup()` deals with initial positions.
+{% newthought 'Going back to the p5.js app,' %} `setup()` deals with initial positions---and so will our `Start()`.

 `player` and `apple` now need to refer to the `GameObject`s in our scene.